ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

        GRANT ALL ON SecTag_Terminology.* TO 'sectag'@'localhost';
        GRANT FILE ON *.* TO 'sectag'@'localhost';

+The user name and the password can be changed, but the database connection string at the end of ``sec_tag_db_extract.py`` will need to be updated to match.

 After running these commands, log out as the MySQL root user.